Line of Actual Control: List of numbered patrol points

 India has 65 patrolling points in Eastern Ladakh, from Karakoram Pass to Chumar.
-Patrolling points are not the limits of Indian claim, because Indian claim extends beyond these patrolling points.
-These patrolling points were set by India as the patrolling limits for the Indian Army to patrol and avoid confrontation with the PLA to maintain peace on LAC with China, which had proved to be a superior military power in 1962 border war.
-According to a 2020 report by an Indian police officer, India lost access to 26 of 65 patrolling points (PP 5–17 in Depsang Plains & Depsang Bulge including Samar Lungpa & Galwan, 24–32 in Changchenmo basin, 37 in Skakjung pasture, 51 & 52 in Demchok & Chardhing Nala, 62 in Chumar) in Ladakh due to being restricted by China.
-India's opposition party Congress claims that the Narendra Modi-ruled government of India is covering up "territorial setbacks" in this area, while the ruling government has denied the charges as "politically motivated".
+Patrolling points are not the limits of the Indian claim, because the Indian claim extends beyond these patrolling points.
+These patrolling points were set by India as the patrolling limits for the Indian Army to patrol and avoid confrontation with the PLA to maintain peace on the LAC with China, which had proved to be a superior military power in the 1962 border war.
+According to a 2020 report by an Indian police officer, India lost access to 26 of 65 patrolling points (PP 5–17 in Depsang Plains & Depsang Bulge including Samar Lungpa & Galwan, 24-32 in Changchenmo basin, 37 in Skakjung pasture, 51 and 52 in Demchok and Chardhing Nala, 62 in Chumar) in Ladakh due to being restricted by China.
+India's opposition party Congress claims that the Narendra Modi-ruled government of India is covering up territorial setbacks in this area, while the ruling government has denied the charges as politically motivated.